The Eagle Has Landed (film): Plot

-Inspired by the successful rescue of Benito Mussolini from enemy forces, German Admiral Canaris is ordered to study the feasibility of capturing Winston Churchill.
-Oberst Radl begins the study despite Canaris' lack of enthusiasm, but on reviewing a routine report from Joanna Grey, a sleeper agent in Norfolk, concludes the plan is not only feasible but imperative.
-Radl recruits IRA man Liam Devlin to contact the sleeper in England, and selects paratroop colonel Kurt Steiner to lead a platoon of Fallschirmjäger to kidnap or kill the British Prime Minister.
-Radl finds Steiner and his men in a penal unit on German-occupied Alderney and convinces them to undertake the mission.
+Following the success of the Gran Sasso raid, German intelligence officer Max Radl is ordered to study the feasibility of capturing Winston Churchill in a similar raid.
+Radl learns that Churchill is due to visit the quiet Norfolk village of Studley Constable, which happens to contain a Nazi sleeper agent, Joanna Grey.
+He proposes that Luftwaffe colonel Kurt Steiner lead a platoon of Fallschirmjäger into the village and recruits IRA man Liam Devlin to contact Grey and make preparations for their arrival.
+He finds Steiner and his men in a penal unit on German-occupied Alderney, for trying to help a Jewish girl escape the SS, and convinces them to accept the mission (codenamed Operation Eagle).

-Heinrich Himmler reveals to Radl that he has in-depth knowledge of Operation Eagle and presents him a letter of authority, apparently signed by Hitler.
-The Germans fly to England in a captured RAF plane dressed as Polish paratroopers.
-They infiltrate the village of Studley Constable with the help of Devlin and Grey.
-Once the operation is under way, Himmler retrieves the letter from Radl and destroys it, revealing the mission was launched without Hitler's knowledge.
+Heinrich Himmler summons Radl and presents him with a letter authorising Operation Eagle, apparently signed by Adolf Hitler.
+The Germans fly to England in a captured Royal Air Force plane and drop into Norfolk dressed as Polish paratroopers.
+With the mission under way, Himmler retrieves the letter from Radl and destroys it, revealing that it was launched without Hitler's knowledge.

-The German paratroopers conduct military exercises in the village but when a young girl is rescued after falling into the village waterwheel, one of Steiner's men is killed and the villagers discover they are really Germans.
-Steiner's men secure the village and hold the citizens captive in the church, but the vicar's sister escapes and alerts a unit of nearby United States Army Rangers.
+The inhabitants of Studley Constable initially fall for the Germans' Polish disguises, but the ruse is exposed when one of the men jumps into a mill race to save a drowning girl, causing the Nazi uniform under his clothes to become visible.
+The Germans lock the village down and imprison the inhabitants in the church.
+The priest's sister escapes, however, and alerts a nearby unit of United States Army Rangers.

-Colonel Pitts, the Rangers’ commander, launches a costly assault on the church that fails.
-Pitts is killed investigating Grey's house, and Grey in turn is killed by Pitts' 1st Sergeant.
-Captain Harry Clark then launches a better orchestrated assault on the Germans in the village, trapping them in the church.
-Steiner's men sacrifice themselves to give Devlin, Steiner, and his wounded second-in-command time to escape through a hidden passage.
+Colonel Pitts, the Rangers' commander, launches a costly assault on the village that ends in his own death at the hands of Joanna Grey (who in turn is killed by Pitts's first sergeant).
+Junior officer Captain Clark then launches a better orchestrated assault, trapping the Germans in the church.
+The men sacrifice themselves to give Devlin, Steiner, and his wounded second-in-command time to slip through a hidden passage.
 A local girl, Molly Prior, who has fallen for the charming Devlin, helps them escape.
-Steiner orders his wounded second-in-command to stay on the motor torpedo boat anchored nearby, and infiltrates a nearby manor to kill Churchill.

-Radl is arrested on Alderney for exceeding his authority, and executed by firing squad.
+Steiner orders his second-in-command to board a German torpedo boat anchored in a nearby creek and heads for the manor where Churchill is staying.
+Meanwhile, Radl is arrested on Alderney for exceeding his authority and executed by firing squad.

-When Steiner shoots Churchill outside the manor house and is killed immediately after, Captain Clark learns the victim was actually a body double.
-The torpedo boat is shown having run aground and Devlin evades capture, leaving a love letter for Molly before slipping away.
+Steiner shoots his target dead on the terrace of the manor house and is killed immediately after.
+The victim is revealed to be a body double, however, the real Churchill having gone to Persia for the Tehran Conference.
+In the meantime, the torpedo boat runs aground before it can reach the North Sea.
+Only Devlin escapes death or capture, leaving a love letter for Molly before slipping away.